ilarramendi/BetterCovers/docs/config.md

 | MetaCritic     | Get MTC-MS certifications and MTC ratings             | true or false              |
 | Trakt          | Get Trakt ratings                                     | true or false              |

+# This is working but the documentation is incorrect, ask for instructions on github if interested
 ## Templates
 This section defined wich template is going to be used based on media properties/ratings/etc, the first template matching will be selected so place the more restrictive options first.
 The only required property is: `cover`